Bujiazi/HPSD/README.md

 </div>

 ## 🖋 News
+- Pre-trained checkpoint is available on Huggingface!
+(2026.8.22)
 - Our Project page is available now!
 (2026.8.14)
 - Our Paper has been released on arXiv!
 (2026.8.14)

 ## 🏗️ Todo
+- [x] 🚀 Release checkpoint on Huggingface
 - [ ] 🚀 Release HPSD code
 - [x] 🚀 Release the project page
 - [x] 🚀 Release paper